Home > Europe > Belgium > One Day in Bruges, Belgium

 Cycling in Bruges

-For those who prefer cycling, bike rentals are also available, offering a great way to explore beyond the city center, including nearby countryside paths and the windmills along Kruisvest.
+Bike rentals are also available for travelers who want to explore beyond the center, including the windmills along Kruisvest.

 A Bicycle in Bruges, Belgium